Revenue Growth With Strategy Vs. Revenue Growth Without Strategy

 All of this has to be thought out and built into a process that everyone executes religiously.
 Just like the sales process, you need a strategically designed customer service process that ensures you deliver a remarkable service experience to every single customer, every single day.

 With Strategy: Once you put this in place, you’ll see revenue from existing customers increasing.
-Do you know that its easier to get revenue from current customers than new customers?
+Do you know that it’s easier to get revenue from current customers than new customers?
 Do you know this revenue also costs less to acquire?
 Yet most businesses don’t focus on revenue generation from existing customers.

 You have to strategically plan to engage with customers to get them to renew and buy new products.
 You’re going to want to activate your customer base from an advocacy perspective.
 The more customers provide references, write reviews and give you Net Promoter Score (NPS) feedback, the easier it is to grow your company.
 You must spend as much (or more) time and invest as much (or more) money in giving them a remarkable experience as you do in trying to get net new customers to sign up.
 To execute flawlessly, you need a strategy.